 - Students registered for 5 to 8 credit hours each semester are considered half-time.

 After your FAFSA is processed, you will receive your student aid report (SAR).
 If you gave an email address when filling out your FAFSA, you’ll receive an email from noreply@FAFSA.gov with instructions on how to see an online copy of your SAR.
-If you didn't give an email address when you filled out your FAFSA, you will receive your SAR or a SAR Acknowledgement in the mail.
+If you didn't give an email address when you filled out your FAFSA, you will receive your SAR or a SAR acknowledgement in the mail.

 Your SAR summarizes the information you reported on the FAFSA.
-Texas Wesleyan will also receive a copy of this information sent to us electronically if you entered the school code (003645) or selected Texas Wesleyan on the FAFSA.
+Texas Wesleyan will also receive a copy of this information sent to us electronically if you entered our school code (003645) or selected Texas Wesleyan on the FAFSA.

 Review your SAR to make sure everything is correct.
 It will include instructions on how to make corrections.